Opening `.url` Files Like a Pro

 I go back and forth between Linux, Windows, and OS X, and I end up getting a lot of proprietary files in my Dropbox.

-It’s been bugging me for a long time that there’s no xdg handler for Windows .url
+It’s been bugging me for a long time that there’s no xdg handler for Windows .url files in Linux, so I finally strung one together.

 ; ~/example.url